isabella232/SC_VijaySharma/For Instructor/script.md

 ## Demo 3

-Since you'll need access to the camera for this part of the demo, you'll need to add an entry in the `Info.plist` with key `NSCameraUsageDescription`, and any text description you want to show your users
+Since you'll need access to the camera for this part of the demo, you'll need to add an entry in the `Info.plist` with the `NSCameraUsageDescription` key, and any text description you want to show your users as its value.

 ```
 <key>NSCameraUsageDescription</key>
 <string>This app would like access the front facing camera while recording gameplay.</string>
 ```

 Next you'll have to ask for permission from the user to use the camera.
 You'll have to do that just before you call `startRecording`, which makes the text you added to the `Info.plist` all the more important.
-So just before `startRecording`, add the line `recorder.isCameraEnabled = true`
+Just before `startRecording`, add the line `recorder.isCameraEnabled = true`

 ```
 recorder.isCameraEnabled = true
 ```

-Inside the callback `startRecording` you can use this property to check if you have the permission to use the camera.
-You'll use this property to hide or show the camera button in case your user decides they don't want to show their face during this recording.
-You'll also use this opportunity to update the state of your camera button so it's obvious what the button will do.
+Inside the callback `startRecording`, you can use this same property to check if your app has permission to use the camera.
+You'll use this property to hide or show the camera button, removing the ability entirely, in the event your user doesn't want your app to have access to the camera.
+You'll also use this opportunity to update the state of your camera button so it's obvious what the button can do.

 ```
 self.cameraButton.texture = SKTexture(imageNamed:"camera")